go140point6/evr_netdata/README.md

     - Stores 30 days worth of data on the local disk which averages to about 2GB of data using the '[Change how long Netdata stores metrics](https://learn.netdata.cloud/docs/store/change-metrics-storage)' page.

-2. The script updates the 'apps_groups.conf' file to implement the config to define the plugin processes.
+2. The script updates the 'apps_groups.conf' file to implement the config to define the evernode processes.
 It does this by adding the following lines under the '# other application servers' section;

-        pli-node: *2_nodeStartPM2* *startNode*
-        pli-ei: external-initiator *3_initiatorStartPM2* *startEI*
+      evr-node: sagent

-3. The script then copies over the following alert configuration files to the 'health.d' folder where netdata reads conf file in order to produce the email notifications when the processes are not running.
+3. The script then copies over the following alert configuration file to the 'health.d' folder where netdata reads conf file in order to produce the email notifications when the processes are not running.

-    - pli-node.conf
-    - pli-ei.conf
+    - evr-node.conf

 ---